optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 5. [Enable LUKS for root partition](#enable-luks-for-root-partition)

    - [ZFS (RAID1), ZFS (RAID10), ZFS (RAIDZ-1), ZFS (RAIDZ-2), ZFS (RAIDZ-3)](#zfs-raid1-zfs-raid10-zfs-raidz-1-zfs-raidz-2-zfs-raidz-3-2)
-       - Take offline one ZFS vdev (vitual device)
+       - Take offline one ZFS partition
        - Delete all data on the offline partition and create a LUKS (crypted) partition
        - Mount the crypted volume
-       - Replace the old vdev (vitual device) in the ZFS pool with the new empty crypted vdev (vitual device) and wait for resilvering to complete
+       - Replace the old ZFS partition in the ZFS pool with the new empty crypted ZFS partition and wait for resilvering to complete
-       - Repeat the same step for the other vdev (vitual device)
+       - Repeat the same step for the other ZFS partition
 6. [Fix the boot procedure](#fix-the-boot-procedure)

     Reconfigure the boot loader to be able to boot and asking for the LUKS password